MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Choosing-a-pro-code-pattern.md

 ### Semantic Kernel

 ISVs looking to build sophisticated AI applications can use [Semantic Kernel](https://github.com/microsoft/semantic-kernel) in many of the different pattern options.
-Semantic Kernel is an open-source SDK that makes it easy to combine your existing C#, Python, and Java code with models from OpenAI, Azure OpenAI, Hugging Face, and more.
+Semantic Kernel is an open-source software development kit (SDK) that makes it easy to combine your existing C#, Python, and Java code with models from OpenAI, Azure OpenAI, Hugging Face, and more.

 Because Semantic Kernel interacts directly with your code, it is possible to use it many different patterns.
 Regardless of the pattern you choose, Semantic Kernel can support your development journey and enabling your solution with new generative AI capabilities.

 ## Build a custom copilot

 Building a custom copilot enables you to create an application with a moderate coding lift and more customizability than adopting or extending a first-party, Microsoft Copilot would.
-While you will need to build many components on your own, Microsoft provides notable support through SDKs, templates, and more, depending on the pattern you choose.
+While you need to build many components on your own, Microsoft provides notable support through SDKs, templates, and more, depending on the pattern you choose.

 A decision tree for the "Build a custom copilot" approach.
 One arrow leads into a box reading "Enhances existing apps with AI that uses ISV data", which connects with Pattern D: Microsoft Graph APIs.
 Another arrow leads into a box reading "Creates chatbots that can respond to user questions and offload simple tasks", which leads into Pattern E: Azure OpenAI Assistants.
 A third arrow leads into a box that says "Adds natural langauge capabilities to ISV Teams chatbots through prebuilt templates", which leads to Pattern F: Teams AI Library.
 A final arrow leads to a box reading "Offers high customizability using pre-trained models, Azure AI SDK, and prompt flow", which leads to ![Pattern G: Azure AI studio.](media/1_Procode_patterns_graphic.jpg)